 Find out who will dominate the video market in 2025 in our comparative analysis of YouTube and Facebook.
 Explore the trends, statistics and strategies of the two social media giants to find out where content creators and consumers are headed.
 And don't miss our analysis of the forces at play and the opportunities ahead in the video landscape.

-The year 2025 marks a crucial turning point in the competition between YouTube and Facebook, with each platform claiming dominant positions in key segments of the global video market.
-YouTube boasts an active user base that is 16 % to that of WhatsApp, overtaking Facebook, Instagram, TikTok, Twitch, Vimeo, Dailymotion, Snapchat, LinkedIn and Twitter in terms of video reach.
-This supremacy is not just numerical: it is expressed through the diversity of formats, the depth of engagement and the power of analytics tools.
+The year 2025 marks a pivotal turning point in the competition between YouTube and Facebook, with each platform claiming dominant positions in key segments of the global video market.
+YouTube boasts an active user base that is 16 % than WhatsApp, thus surpassing Facebook, Instagram, TikTok, Twitch, Vimeo, Dailymotion, Snapchat, LinkedIn and Twitter in terms of video reach.
+This supremacy is not only digital: it is expressed through the diversity of formats, the depth of engagement and the power of analytical tools.

-Facebook, with its extensive integration of video functionalities in its News Feed and Facebook Watch, remains a massive audience driver.
-Its trump card?
+Facebook, with its extensive integration of video features into its News Feed and Facebook Watch, remains a massive audience driver.
+Its strength?
 The recycling of videos from Reels initially created on Instagram and amplified thanks to the synergy of the Meta ecosystem.
-What's more, Facebook takes first place in terms of website traffic generation, with publications with links garnering an average of 413 clicks - a higher score than any other social platform, including Instagram, YouTube or TikTok.
+In addition, Facebook has taken first place in terms of generating traffic to websites, with posts with links garnering an average of 413 clicks — a score higher than all other social platforms, including Instagram, YouTube or TikTok.

-- YouTube dominates, thanks to the depth of its long and short content (Shorts, Lives, Playlists).
+- YouTube dominates thanks to the depth of long and short content (Shorts, Lives, Playlists).

-- Instagram is emerging as a key driver for brand discovery and social commerce.
+- Instagram appears to be an essential engine for brand discovery and social commerce.

-- TikTok takes first place for time spent per Android user with 35 hours per month on average.
+- TikTok grabs first place for time spent per Android user with 35 hours per month on average.

-- The other players - Snapchat, Twitter, Twitch, Vimeo, Dailymotion - invest in specific niches: live streamingexpert communities or thematic sharing.
+- Other players – Snapchat, Twitter, Twitch, Vimeo, Dailymotion – are investing in specific niches: live streaming, expert communities or thematic sharing.

 Platform | Active users (worldwide) | Average time per month | Dominant video type | Traffic generated (clicks to sites) |